January 9, 2023

 Make a routine of checking your messages a few times a day, in case there’s something in there you were supposed to remember or do.

-It’s also a good place to draft up important messages, and make sure it looks right before copying and pasting in another channel or message thread.
+It’s also a good place to draft up important messages, and make sure it looks right before copying and pasting in another Slack channel or message thread.

 You can even share messages from other channels with yourself, if someone makes a comment you want to save for yourself.
 Just hit the “Share” button that appears when you hover over the message, and choose yourself from the dropdown menu.